 13. Boost your revenues by selling on credit

 If you operate in the business-to-business segment, you could be selling on credit to your customers.
-This would be the case of a wholesaler of produce that sells to restaurants.
-There are going to be times when a new client considers switching over from the competition provided you offer attractive credit terms.
+This would be the case of a wholesaler of products that sells to restaurants.
+There will be times when a new client considers switching over from the competition provided you offer attractive credit terms.
 Your existing customers may increase purchase volumes if you agree to a longer credit period.

 While this could mean higher sales and profits, it could also put a strain on your cash flow.
 A working capital loan could provide a solution.
 However, you should adopt this strategy with caution.
-In your eagerness to boost sales volumes don’t push too hard.
-You could find yourself spending a great deal of time following up for your payments.
+In your eagerness to boost sales volumes, don’t push too hard.
+You could find yourself spending a great deal of time following up on your payments.